Advancing Adolescent Health in the Asia Pacific: A virtual community to share knowledge and support collaboration

 Adolescent mental health in Indonesia and Vietnam

 Synopsis: The National Adolescent Mental Health Surveys (NAMHS) were nationally representative household surveys of mental disorders among adolescents aged 10-17 years in Kenya, Indonesia, and Vietnam.
 Conducted in 2021, over 5000 pairs of adolescents and their primary caregiver were interviewed in each country, with measures including diagnostic mental disorder, risk and protective factors, service use, and even COVID-19.
-This session will focus on the why, how, and what of NAMHS i.e., why we did it, how we did it, and what we found.
+This session focused on the why, how, and what of NAMHS i.e., why we did it, how we did it, and what we found.

 Speaker: Associate Professor Holly Erskine, University of Queensland.